 Normally a lost filling is not considered an emergency, but it should be addressed as soon as convenient.
 If your filling falls out, make a dental appointment within the next week for a replacement.
 In the meantime, chew carefully and use painkillers, dental wax, and temporary filling kits as necessary.

 How do I fix a filling that fell out?

 If your filling falls out, there are some things you can do for your tooth from home, but it's never recommended that you try to permanently fix it yourself.
 For the best result, call a dentist to replace your filling.
 At home you can use oral gels or at-home temporary filling kits to protect your tooth while you wait for your appointment.

 How long can you keep a temporary filling in?

 Temporary fillings are just that—temporary.
-Some temporary fillings, like after a root canal, are meant to last for several weeks, but any temporary filling placed at home shouldn't be used for much more than a week.
+Some, like after a root canal, are meant to last for several weeks, but any temporary filling placed at home shouldn't be used for more than a week.
 The purpose of such a filling is protection while you wait to see a dentist.